wp-plugins/wpsync/readme.txt

 I coded this plugin for my own usage but after getting some user's feedback I decided to publish it on the directory.

-Things that you can expect from this plugin:
+What you can expect from this plugin:

-* helps you importing rows from a Google Spreadsheet into separeted posts
+* Helps you importing rows from a Google Spreadsheet into separeted posts in WordPress.
-* use the Google Spreadsheet to write down ideas and post drafts, for example if you are developing domain names with WordPress or niche websites, but also useful for directories (ie: with local info, phone numbers, custom fields, etc.)
+* Use the Google Spreadsheet to enter ideas and post drafts, for example if you are developing domain names with WordPress or niche websites, but also useful for directories (ie: with local info, phone numbers, custom fields, etc.)

-Things that you won't find on this plugin:
+What you can't expect from this plugin (at least in the initial releases):

-* In the initial version the import is from Google Spreadsheets into WordPress but we'll try to develop the opposite direction (from WP to Google Spreadsheet) soon.
+* In the initial version the utility works from Google Spreadsheets into WordPress but not viceversa.
+We'll eventually add the opposite direction soon.
-* This version don't writes back any change on the Google Spreadsheet so the Spreadsheet is only used as read onle, not write mode.
+* This version doesn't writes back any change on the Google Spreadsheet so the Spreadsheet is only used as read only.
 * Google Spreadsheets doesn't support rich text format, so if you need HTML for your content you can do that by using HTML tags in the cells